-- Students scoring 480 or above on the SAT Verbal and 526 or above on the SAT math who enroll at Jefferson State within three years of high school graduation; - Students scoring 20 or above on the English and math sections of the ACT who enroll at Jefferson State within three years of high school graduation; - Students with an associate degree or higher from a regionally or Council on Occupational Education accredited post-secondary institution; - Students who transfer degree-creditable college-level English or math courses with a grade of "C" or better; - Senior citizens, undeclared, and other non-award seeking majors who are taking classes for vocational reasons only; - Students in certain short certificate programs having no English or mathematics requirements; - Students who have completed required developmental coursework at another Alabama Community College System institution within the last three years; - Students who register for RDG 085 and ENG 093 or for MTH 090. - Audit students, transient students and dually enrolled high school students in English or math; - Students providing documentation of assessment within the last three years.
+- Students scoring 480 or above on the SAT Verbal and 526 or above on the SAT math who enroll at Jefferson State within five years of high school graduation; - Students scoring 18 or above on the English and math sections of the ACT who enroll at Jefferson State within five years of high school graduation; - Students with an associate degree or higher from a regionally or Council on Occupational Education accredited post-secondary institution; - Students who transfer degree-creditable college-level English or math courses with a grade of "C" or better; - Senior citizens, undeclared, and other non-award seeking majors who are taking classes for vocational reasons only; - Students in certain short certificate programs having no English or mathematics requirements; - Students who have completed required developmental coursework at another Alabama Community College System institution within the last three years; - Students who register for MTH 098, MTH 116, ENR 094, or ENR 098. - Audit students, transient students and dually enrolled high school students in English or math; - Students providing documentation of assessment within the last three years.